Robpol86/robpol86.com/docs/bareos_tape_backup.rst

 File/Storage Daemon Config
 --------------------------

 Overwrite these two files.
-Make sure to substitute ``myserver`` with the original setting.
+Make sure to substitute ``moops`` with the original setting.
 Omit the PKI lines if you do not plan on
 `encrypting your backup file data <http://doc.bareos.org/master/html/bareos-manual-main-reference.html#x1-30500027.2>`_.